Difference Between Primary key and Unique key

 Why use Primary Key?

-Here are the important reasons to use primary key:
+Reflecting on my practical knowledge, here are the important reasons to use a primary key:

 - The main aim of the primary key is to identify each and every record in the database table.